-How to choose a digital marketing agency or consultant for your small business
+How to choose a digital marketing agency for your small business

 15 August 2019

 Every small business owner knows they need a ‘presence’ online and any experienced digital marketing consultant knows that just having a website or Facebook page is not enough to deliver ambitious business goals.
 On the flip side, if your business goals are not ambitious you don’t need a digital marketing agency!

 Effective digital marketing strategies take creativity and skill, they are not learnt in a morning training session and digital channels do not work in silos.
 Your customers are online 24/7 on multiple devices and want to discover brands whenever they find time and wherever they are.
 A winning digital presence is easily discoverable amongst target customers and showcases a brand’s proposition in a clear, consistent and compelling manner.

 If you’re a small business owner or entrepreneur behind a startup the chances are high that you are:

 – wearing multiple ‘hats’ from HR to new business,

 Does this sound like you?
 Please read on for 6 tips to help you choose the right digital marketing agency or consultancy for your small business.